 Learn how to make teams run smoothly and productively by pursuing an undergraduate certificate in project management.

-The project management certificate program at University of Maryland University College can help prepare you for supervisory and midlevel management positions that involve project management and team management.
-If you are a project manager or project team member or otherwise assigned to project teams within a private- or public-sector organization, this certificate program can help you upgrade your skills with theoretical and practical knowledge to advance to a higher level.
+The project management certificate program at University of Maryland University College can help prepare you for supervisory and mid-level management positions involving project management and team management.
+If you're a project manager, project team member, or otherwise assigned to project teams within a private- or public-sector organization, this certificate program can help you upgrade your skills with theoretical and practical knowledge to advance to a higher level.

 About the Project Management Undergraduate Certificate

 In project management courses, you'll learn to bring a project full cycle from development to completion.
 You'll also work with a variety of tools designed specifically for project management and work hands-on with federal contracts to become familiar with processes and issues.

 Through your coursework, you will learn how to

 - Manage a project through all phases of the project's life cycle

 - Develop and implement plans to manage information systems projects, using Microsoft Project to develop schedules and related components

 - Apply agile practices to manage complex projects with responsiveness and adaptability